 Screaming Good Garden

-In the spirit of Halloween season, combine a classic scary movie backdrop with two big deals on arts scene in the beautiful hamlet of Sonoma.
-Just a few minutes east of the Sonoma’s historic walkable plaza, the Sonoma Community Center may look familiar to movie buffs of the 1996 horror film, Scream.
+In the spirit of Halloween season, combine a classic scary movie backdrop with two big deals on the arts scene in the beautiful hamlet of Sonoma.
+Just a few minutes east of the historic walkable plaza, the Sonoma Community Center may look familiar to movie buffs of the 1996 horror film, Scream.
 That’s because the center was used as the famed fictitious Woodsboro High School.

 Step inside today and you’ll find the Sonoma Community Center a thriving enclave for arts, culture, and creativity of all kinds.
 There’s even a small theater.
-Find the stairway where Sidney Prescot (Neve Campbell) was chased; see the upstairs hallway and classroom from the film (in real life it’s the Printmaking Studio); and check out the commemorative display case of Scream and Woodsboro history.
+Find the stairway where Sidney Prescott (Neve Campbell) was chased; see the upstairs hallway and classroom from the film (in real life it’s the Printmaking Studio); and check out the commemorative display case of Scream and Woodsboro history.
 The front of the building will look familiar to “Screamers” too.

 BONUS WINE: Nearby Sojourn Cellars is a boutique tasting room with high-scoring pinots, chardonnays, and cabernets.
 It's well worth a visit for a friendly patio tasting.
 Soujourn Cellars is dog-friendly!